Types of breast cancer hormone therapy

 These drugs are also called LH analogues.
 They block a hormone produced in the pituitary gland that stimulates your ovaries to make and release oestrogen.
 This stops your ovaries working, so you won't have periods or release eggs while you are having the injections.
 But when you stop taking the drug, your ovaries should start working again.
 But, if you are close to the age at which your menopause would naturally start, your ovaries may not start working again after this type of treatment.
 So it can tip you into an early menopause.

 The most commonly used LH blocker for breast cancer is goserelin (Zoladex).
 You have Zoladex as an injection once a month.
 You are likely to have menopausal symptoms, such as hot flushes and mood changes while you are having Zoladex.
 There is also a risk that your bones will become thinner.
 You should have a DEXA scan to check your bone density before you start this treatment or soon afterwards.
-There is information about ways of coping with menopausal symptoms in the section about living with breast cancer.
+We have information about ways of coping with menopausal symptoms.

 Researchers are looking into the role of ovarian ablation and chemotherapy for premenopausal women.
 It may be possible to use an LH analogue to switch off the ovaries instead of using chemotherapy for women with hormone sensitive breast cancer with a low risk of coming back.
 There are ongoing trials to find out more about the role of ovarian ablation in treating breast cancer.
-There is information about these trials on our breast cancer treatment research page in this section.
+There is information about these trials on our breast cancer treatment research page.

 If you don't like the idea of a monthly injection, another option (which is permanent) is to have your ovaries removed in an operation.
 This causes a sudden menopause and menopausal symptoms.
-There is information about coping with menopausal symptoms in the living with breast cancer section.
+There are ways of reducing hot flushes and sweating and you can read about them on our page on coping with menopausal symptoms.

 Question about cancer?
 Contact our information nurse team